 Los Angeles is the entertainment capital of the world.
 Content companies, large corporations, and a metropolitan population of almost 19 million people, make it a huge draw for both business and capital.
 Technology companies have flocked to Silicon Beach in recent years, seeking cheaper rents...Explore Location

 Mexico City's large population, growing tech sector, and proximity to the United States make it an ideal hub for both South American and North American organizations seeking IP Transit, VPLS, and Fiber services in the region.
 Genesis Adaptive delivers.Explore Location

 Miami is the US gateway to Latin America.
 In many cases, Miami (and South Florida in general) serves as Latin America's gateway to itself.
 Miami's proximity to Latin America and a booming local economy have made it an ideal location for technology growth.
 Technology investments, such as...Explore Location

-Most ISP’s and IP Transit providers build their global networks using a combination of regional ASN’s (Autonomous System Numbers).
-From an engineering perspective, this is certainly the easy way out.
+Most ISPs and IP Transit providers build their global networks using a combination of regional ASNs (Autonomous System Numbers).
+From an engineering perspective, this is undoubtedly the easy way out.
 However, BGP was not designed for multiple layers of routing table distinction from the same ASN.
 Genesis Adaptive has built its network from the ground up on the same ASN for the sake of routing consistency.
-This provides our customers assurance that the Autonomous System they use in Atlanta is the same as in Los Angeles.
+This assures our customers that the Autonomous System they use in Atlanta is the same as in Los Angeles.

-Our fully meshed, dual-stack IPv4 / IPv6 Cisco network utilizes the standard BGP4 protocol for external routing, as well as OSPFv3 for internal routing decisions.
-This ensures lightning fast convergence at the edge of our network and rock-solid stability and control in our core networking infrastructure.
+Our fully meshed, dual-stack IPv4 / IPv6 Cisco network utilizes the standard BGP4 protocol for external routing and OSPFv3 for internal routing decisions.
+This ensures lightning-fast convergence at the edge of our network and rock-solid stability and control in our core networking infrastructure.
 Our fully-owned and operated network backbone utilizes MPLS for high-performance back-end routing decisions between all of our core network locations.